-What does increase the odds of advancing more from any retreating you do are better design principles for the actual event.
+Better design principles for the actual event do increase the odds of advancing more from any retreating you do.
 Here are eight tips gleaned from my experiences designing and facilitating dozens of retreats for various stakeholder groups.

 1. Design the retreat in the context of a larger menu of ongoing activity.

 Too often, retreats are designed as isolated events.
 They need to be seen as a part of the larger context of how things get done in an organization: other professional development gatherings, planning calls and conversations, staff or team meetings, et al. How does/will the retreat honor the past, engage with and build on the present, as well as explore and create the foundation for the future?

 2. Build desired follow-up and action planning components into the overall design.

 Instead of asking at the end of the retreat for a few people to volunteer, review what happened, and plan next steps, be more intentional about weaving action planning into the planning and pre-work.
 If you have clarity about the context for your retreat and the output you want to produce, you can then back into what needs to happen during the event and any pre-work in order to produce it.
 At minimum, keep an emphasis on answering so what, now what? throughout the retreat.